kevinlin1/kevinlin1.github.io/_posts/2019-12-05-office-hours-as-a-tool-of-oppression.md

   A critical review of power and pedagogy in large-scale office hours.
 ---

 Large-enrollment CS courses often rely on **large-scale office hours** staffed by multiple TAs helping students one-on-one, one after the other.
 Typically, these interactions are discrete sessions during which the TA helps the student make progress on homework.
-Within this context, the question, "Why do some students struggle with learning CS more than other students?" has been on my mind especially in the past few months: [Towards Robust CS Education][], [Sending Mixed Messages][], and [On GPS Syndrome][].
+Within this context, the question, "Why do some students struggle with learning CS more than other students?" has been on my mind especially in the past few months: [Toward Robust CS Education][], [Sending Mixed Messages][], and [On GPS Syndrome][].

-[Towards Robust CS Education]: {% link _posts/2019-11-26-towards-robust-cs-education.md %}
+[Toward Robust CS Education]: {% link _posts/2019-11-26-toward-robust-cs-education.md %}
 [Sending Mixed Messages]: {% link _posts/2019-08-13-sending-mixed-messages.md %}
 [On GPS Syndrome]: {% link _posts/2019-07-08-on-gps-syndrome.md %}